Welcome back to the Beginner’s Guide to Cleaning!

 But a clean bathroom is not only a much nicer place to start your day, it is essential to a healthy home, since it can very easily become a breeding ground for bacteria, germs, and mold.
 So let’s get started!

 Once again I will walk you through the steps for cleaning the surfaces most commonly found in this zone, giving detailed instructions for how to clean each one.
 If you are a seasoned bathroom cleaning pro, much of it may be review—feel free to skip to the end of the post, or add your own tips & tricks in the comments below!
-At the end of the post you will get a printable checklist to use as you tackle your bathroom, and if you have any questions about which products & tools to use, you can get the full lowdown in this Cleaning Supply 101 post.
+If you have any questions about which products & tools to use, you can get the full lowdown in this Cleaning Supply 101 post.

 Step 1: Pre-clean & declutter